 - Visceral: This fat surrounds a person’s organs.

 - Subcutaneous: This is fat that sits under the skin.

-Health complications from visceral fat are more harmful than having subcutaneous fat.
-Having too much visceral fat can increase your risk of (3):
+Health complications from visceral fat are more harmful than those from subcutaneous fat.
+Having too much visceral fat can increase your risk of (5):

 - heart disease